 A growing number of cities are using their climate action plans (CAP) to address consumption and the related lifecycle greenhouse gas emissions.
-Cities such as Portland, Eugene, Minneapolis, and Denver have included consumption-specific objectives and actions where typically the focus has been on waste and recycling.
+Cities such as Portland, Eugene, Minneapolis, and Denver have included consumption-specific objectives and actions.

 Climate actions plans serve as a community blueprint for reducing emissions, and help to validate consumption as a significant source of greenhouse gas emissions.
 The Denver CAP, for example, states that “to significantly reduce GHG emissions associated with the waste and consumption sector, it is essential to reduce the overall demand for new materials and goods.”
-A variety of strategies are possible, with objectives and related actions ranging in specificity and focus.
+A variety of strategies are possible, with objectives and related actions ranging in specificity and focus - see the CBEI Guidebook for details.
 A few examples include:

 State-level approaches can also be useful.
-For example, the Materials Management in Oregon: 2050 Vision and Framework for Action includes new work that can be scaled to municipal government in the areas of food waste prevention, reuse/repair, environmental product declarations for concrete, research into carbon footprints of different foods and engagement with businesses on low-carbon production.
+For example, the Materials Management in Oregon: 2050 Vision and Framework for Action includes new work that can be scaled to municipal government in the areas of preventing wasted food, reuse/repair, environmental product declarations for concrete, research into carbon footprints of different foods and engagement with businesses on low-carbon production.

 Value Proposition for Sustainable Consumption